You Are Alive

 "You Are Alive" is a song by German trance music group Fragma featuring vocals from German singer-songwriter Damae.
 It was released on 7 May 2001 as the fourth and final single from their debut album, Toca.
 The single peaked at number four on the UK Singles Chart in May 2001 and charted within the top 20 in Austria, Denmark, Ireland, Norway, Romania, and Spain.
-In the United States, the song reached number 17 on the Billboard Dance Club Songs chart.
+In the United States, the song reached number 17 on the Billboard Dance Club Play chart.